 Forex scalping is a style of trading where a trader uses very short hold times with the expectation of generating a small amount of profits on very short time frames.
 Trades are placed on short time frames (scalper’s trades typically only last seconds to minutes) with quick transactions that usually target less than 10 pips per trade.
 Such quick intra-day trading can be very appealing when compared to long term trading strategies where waiting to profit from a transaction can take days, weeks or even months.

 Because it is a very precise way of trading, traders could have high win rates of 80% or higher.

-The most important concept in ANY form of trading is to keep losses small and have bigger winning trades than your losses on average.
-But with Scalp trading, due to its higher winning percentage when done correctly, a trader can get away with winning trades the same size as losses.
+The most important concept in any form of trading is to keep losses small and have bigger winning trades than your losses on average.
+With scalping, due to its higher winning percentage when done correctly, a trader can get away with winning trades the same size as losses.
 So say your stops are 10 pips, you could take 10 pip wins.
 The markets during the UK, Europe, and U.S. sessions move so much in most currencies, that finding a 10 pip move in 10 – 60 minutes is not too difficult.

 How is Scalping Done?

 Scalping is defined by the following traits: